 Donoghue, Christopher, Consuelo Bonillas, Jeniffer Moreno, Omara Cardoza and Melissa Cheung.
-(Forthcoming in 2016) "Young people's perceptions of advice about sexual risk taking."
-Sex Education.
+(2017) "Young people's perceptions of advice about sexual risk taking."
+Sex Education, 17, 1, 73-85.

 Raia-Hawrylak, Alicia and Christopher Donoghue.
-(2016) "Assessing the Impact of Emerging Anti-bullying Legislation on Children and Youth.
-Accepted for publication in Sociological Studies of Children and Youth, 21.
+(2016) "Assessing the Impact of Emerging Anti-bullying Legislation on Children and Youth."
+Sociological Studies of Children and Youth, 20, 167-184.

 Donoghue, Christopher and Alicia Raia-Hawrylak.
 (2016) "Moving Beyond the Emphasis on Bullying: A Generalized Approach to Peer Aggression in High School."
 Children and Schools, 38, 1, 30-39.